Puseletso12/netflix-clone/README.md

 # netflix-clone
-Netflix Clone - HTML5 &amp; CSS
+Netflix Clone - HTML5 & CSS
+# objectives
+My goal was to replicate the user interface of Netflix, the popular streaming service, to provide an immersive and familiar experience.
+# features
+- Responsive sign in button
+- Animated video effect